 Giving can be so much better in the company of wise counsel.
-That’s what generous givers Jack and Connie Weaver, of Wheaton, Illinois, have discovered over the last few years.
+That’s what generous givers Jack and Connie Weaver of Wheaton, IL, have discovered the last few years.
 Prompted by their financial advisor, Mark Berg, the Weavers decided to embark on a journey to rediscover what sparks joy in their charitable giving.

 “Jack and Connie are generous givers,” Mark says.
 “I think the surprise came when I asked them about whether they enjoyed giving.”